MAlba124/memacs/README.md

 # Memacs

-Memacs is a tiny GNU Emacs configuration.
+Memacs is a tiny and untraditional GNU Emacs configuration.

 ## Installing